10 Best Food Tours in Rome - Honest Reviews from Real Foodies (2025)

 We tried it ourselves—see our honest review on this Rome culinary tour!

-We absolutely loved this tour—it’s easily one of the best food tasting tours in Rome, especially if you're curious about local food markets and hidden foodie gems.
+We absolutely loved this experience — it’s easily one of the best food tours in Rome, especially if you're curious about local markets and hidden foodie gems that most visitors miss.

 The tour starts just outside La Nicchia CafĂ©, right near the Cipro Metro stop—making it super convenient if you’re staying around Vatican City (we stayed at Eccelso Hotel, just a short walk away) or even in Trastevere.

-Getting there is a breeze: just hop on Metro Line A from Spagna, Barberini, or Termini, and you’ll be there in a few stops.
+Getting there from other parts of Rome is a breeze: just hop on Metro Line A from Spagna, Barberini, or Termini, and you’ll be there in a few stops.
 It’s easy, stress-free, and the perfect starting point for a food-filled Roman adventure.

 🍼 1.
 Stop: Cannoli and a Perfect Shot of Espresso